Report from the Kubernetes Patterns 2nd Edition Reading Group

 Operator

-However, this reading group did not include any reading or discussion on this topic, as most of the participants had no experience with Operator development and had few opportunities to be involved in it in their current SRE work, and it was therefore deemed not to be a high priority.
+However, this reading group did not include any reading or discussion on this topic.
+This was because most participants lacked experience in Operator development and had limited opportunities to be involved in it in their current SRE work, so it was deemed not a high priority.

 Internal Developer Platform

-Through the content of this reading group, the entire team was able to deepen their knowledge of Kubernetes design and operations.
-We would like to express our sincere gratitude to translator Hayato Matsuura for providing us with the Japanese version of this book.
-The high-quality translation made it easy to understand the complex technical content and led to practical discussions.
-If you are interested, please pick up a copy of this book.
+Through this reading group, our entire team was able to deepen our understanding of Kubernetes design and operation.
+We are deeply grateful to translator Hayato Matsuura for providing us with the Japanese translation of this book.
+The high-quality translation allowed us to smoothly understand even complex technical content and connect it to practical discussions.
+If you are interested, please do pick up a copy of the book.